dododogame/dododo/README.md

 ### Combo

-Combo refers to the number of consecutive notes the player hits.
+The **combo** refers to the number of consecutive notes the player hits.
 It is shown in the bottom-left corner of the gameplay interface.

 There are two cases when the combo is interrupted and reset to 0: